BesnikShala/Milestone-project-1/README.md

     - I chose to use **Google Fonts** for all my text within the website.
 The reason being I am confident that this should not fail or any issues come from this imported font.

 - [Font Awesome](https://fontawesome.com/)
-    - I came accross this also the previous modules istructed by senior product developer Matt Rudge.
+    - I came across this also the previous modules instructed by senior product developer Matt Rudge.
 I included it in my website as the icons are very simple and easy to see, the code is also very easy to implement and style.

 # Testing